What We Can Do

 Key Characteristics:

 - Typically used where the soil has adequate bearing capacity at shallow depths usually accepted for design to be 100kN/m2 @ 1000mm below ground level.
+(BGL)

 - The width of the strip foundation depends on the load it carries and the strength of the subsoil.
-Usually for standard construction in a good cohesive stratum the accepted width if a strip foundation is 600mm.
+Usually for standard construction in a good cohesive stratum the accepted width of a strip foundation is 600mm.

-- The depth should protect against frost (typically a minimum of 450ā750mm) and reach below topsoil and any vegetation, roots and filled ground or construction backfill.
+- The depth should protect against frost (typically a minimum of 450–750mm) and reach below topsoil and any vegetation, roots and filled ground or construction backfill and drains/sewers.

 Approved Document A Requirements:

-According to Approved Document A (Structure):
+Approved Document A (Structure):

 - Strip foundations must be designed to avoid settlement and ensure structural stability.